I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 | Kimi K2.6 | 13.40s | 3.51s | 3.8x |

 But another trap was waiting here.
 Gemini 3.5 Flash has mandatory reasoning, and passing reasoning: { enabled: false } returns HTTP 400 ("Reasoning is mandatory for this endpoint and cannot be disabled.").
-The exception handling was to keep thinking on for Gemini only and raise max_tokens: 2048 to secure tokens for the actual response.
+The workaround was to leave thinking on for Gemini only, while raising max_tokens: 2048 to reserve tokens for the actual response.

 | Attempt | Cost (90 calls) | 480q estimate |